 General InformationVisible Emissions Evaluation Training and Testing Courses are held at CCBC Essex approximately every six months.
 Registration is coordinated through the Community Colleges of Baltimore County.
 To register for this smoke school, call (443) 840-4700.

 Additional Smoke Schools are available at other locations and on a different schedule than listed here.
 An internet search of "Smoke Schools in Maryland" will give you information about other programs in the area.

 Click here for a summary about the permit requirements for Perc Dry Cleaning.

 Click to download and print the Dry Cleaner Compliance Calendar for 2016 - 2017.

-Beginning with the 2010 emissions year, ARMA is requiring that all Title V facilities report emissions of hazardous air pollutants (HAPS) from all registered equipment including fuel burning sources.
+Beginning with the 2010 emissions year, ARA is requiring that all Title V facilities report emissions of hazardous air pollutants (HAPS) from all registered equipment including fuel burning sources.
 These emissions will be due annually on April 1st, along with the rest of the certified emissions.
 To review the Emissions Certification letter, click here (pdf).

 The Emissions Certification Report is to be completed on forms provided by the Department.
 Use the web links below to access the forms.

 To review a list of the 192 Toxic Air Pollutants, click here.This list includes the deminimus reporting values in lbs per hour and tons per year.